MrManny1/Rural-Health-Connect/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE "Project LICENSE").
+This project is licensed under the [ALX License](./LICENSE "Project LICENSE").